micmejia/bible-dump/NKJV/Luke/Luke 14.md

 "Salt _is_ good; but if the salt has lost its flavor, how shall it be seasoned?

 ###### 35
-It is neither fit for the land nor for the [^g]dunghill, _but_ men throw it out.
+It is neither fit for the land nor for the dunghill, _but_ men throw it out.
 He who has ears to hear, let him hear!"